iclosem/6300Fall14Team01/6300Fall14Project2/Deliverable1/ProjectPlan.md

 - **Entrance criteria** A functionally complete implementation of the product and a set of well defined tests that verify basic IO.
 - **Exit criteria** To exit this, near 100% code coverage and a full compliment of tests that test the durability of the application.

+#### System Acceptance and Deployment

+- **Activity description** During this section, we will verify the system is accepted by the customer and deploy.
+- **Entrance criteria** A functionally complete implementation of the product based on current requirements.
+- **Exit criteria** Acceptance by the customer.

 ### 3) Team

 #### Team Members: